GMMan/PscdPack/readme.md

 - If you are using the PscdFormat class in the program, you can choose to not flip words.
   However, the emulator will refuse to load non-flipped ROMs.
 - Packs must have no trailing junk bytes.
+- ROMs operating EEPROM in mode 3 may not work.
+- EA (with EEPROM) and J-Cart ROMs may not work.